 This article consists of nothing but Deadpool 2 spoilers.
-We have a spoiler free review here if you prefer.

 The Marvel Brolinsance continues with the release of Deadpool 2.
 Much like its predecessor, it mixes R-rated action, R-rated humor, a dash of pathos, and lots of references and meta jokes.
 It’s another movie in the X-Men Cinematic Universe featuring bottom of the barrel characters.
 In other words, there’s a ton of Easter eggs and trivia references sewn into this bad boy.

 Best we could, here’s a reference guide.
 This goes without saying, but spoilers galore.
 Even for movies other than Deadpool 2!
 The first shot of the movie is a reference to how Logan ended!

 So Wade Wilson, New Mutants #98, blah blah, Deathstroke ripoff, etc. We know all that.
 So what references do we get from this movie?

 – Early on, Wade discusses how horrible his father was.
 This is 2/3 on point to the comics.
 In the comics, there were three different takes on what Wade’s father was like.
 First there’s the Christopher Priest take, where Wade’s father was a lowlife who walked out on him when he was a child.
 Then Fabian Nicieza had his own version where Wade’s father was a strict, albeit well-meaning, military man who died trying to pull Wade away from hanging out with a dangerous crowd.

 Gerry Duggan later insisted that those were false memories.
 There was nothing especially wrong with Wade’s father, though Deadpool unknowingly killed him as part of a memory-wiping experiment.

 – Deadpool prepares for his first job in the movie by listening to “X Gone Give it to You” by DMX, which was a prominent theme to the first movie.